|

 - Scan website | Webmaster filters | After website scan stops: Remove URLs with noindex/disallow

-Progress difference is much like the difference between output filters
+Progress difference is much like the difference between

-and analysis filters: Imagine you wanted to list
+analysis filters: Imagine you wanted to list

 .pdf files but not have them analyzed/crawled.
 In such and similar cases you would see a difference between the two numbers in progress.